Last Updated: June 2018

 How does JAWS deal with images and charts?
 In PDF?
 In EPUB?

-What are the advantages of the EPUB3 format?
+What are the accessibility advantages of the EPUB3 format?

-EBSCO plans to integrate EPUB3 format titles in the future to leverage the accessibility features, such as enhanced navigation and interoperability, as well as non-English language support – EPUB3 provides much better support for non-Roman characters and languages that read up/down and right to left.
+EBSCO has integrated thousands of EPUB3 format titles to leverage the accessibility features, such as enhanced navigation and interoperability, as well as non-English language support – EPUB3 provides much better support for non-Roman characters (which the EBSCO eBook viewer currently supports) and languages that read up/down and right to left (which the EBSCO eBook viewer will support in future).
 The EPUB3 standard also supports / encapsulates the DAISY talking book standard, for publishers that would like to take advantage of it, and provides support for fixed-format titles (such as comics and graphic novels) and MathML.